jgillich/beerouter/README.md

 ## License

-Beerouter is licensed under the [MPL 2.0](LICENSE).
+Beerouter is licensed under the [Mozilla Public License Version 2.0](LICENSE).
 Its code is derived from the brouter project, see [attribution](ATTRIBUTION).